 Two hours later, someone is in cardiac arrest.

 This scenario is not uncommon, but it should not happen.
 Doctors and nurses are supposed to be on the lookout for signs and symptoms that a patient is having a heart attack.
 If they fail to notice and treat these symptoms immediately, they are risking lives.

-If you need a Philadelphia heart attack attorney, you can count on the Weitz Firm to be by your side.
-Whether it is your or a loved one who have suffered, we will work to secure the compensation you deserve.
+If you need a Philadelphia heart attack attorney, you can count on The Weitz Firm, LLC to be by your side.
+Whether it is you or a loved one who has suffered, we will work to secure the compensation you deserve.